Table of Contents:

 Ahhh, the notorious motorcycle touring checklist.

 I’ve done this whole touring thing a fair few times over the years.
-And as a result, I’ve come into contact with a variety of people from across the world.
+And as a result, I’ve come into contact with many people from all over the world.

 And whilst there are a million things we can all agree on, there is one fundamental aspect that nobody can seem to get right.

-I’m in a fortunate position where I will be away a lot in 2021 (COVID-19 permitting) so I’m currently negotiating the whole debacle of what to take and what to leave at home.
+I’m in a fortunate position where I will be away a lot over the coming year, so I’m currently negotiating the whole debacle of what to take and what to leave at home.

 And this got me thinking – because this is something we all have to do yet very few of us can get right.